Marohn-Group/mmodel/docs/tutorial_node.rst

 The "*" symbol is used to separate the positional arguments from the keyword-only arguments.
 For variable positional parameters, attach the parameters after the positional-or-keyword arguments and for keyword-only parameters, attach the parameters after the keyword-only arguments.
-Parmeters with default values can be ignored based on the number of parameter inputs.
+Parameters with default values can be ignored based on the number of parameter inputs.
 Default values are not allowed at the node level.
 The default value can be defined at the model level or a custom function should be defined.